avalon60/ctk_theme_builder/docs/UserGuide-2.3.md

 * Easy colour shade adjustments, via a floating (right-click) menu, available via widget colour property tiles;
 * The ability to copy/paste colours between widget colour property tiles;
 * A preference option, allowing you to auto-load the last theme you worked on, when you open the Theme Builder application.
 * Lots of tooltips to help you on your theme building journey.
-These can be disabled via the Preferences.
+These can be disabled via the Preferences;
+* Widget scaling options, accessible via the Preferences.

 ### CustomTkinter Version